BookStackApp/website/content/docs/admin/multi-instance.md

 /var/www/admin-docs/
 ```

-Follow the standard [installation instructions](/docs/admin/installation) for each instance, Starting by cloning BookStack into each folder you created above.
+Follow the standard [installation instructions](/docs/admin/installation) for each instance, starting by cloning BookStack into each folder you created above.

 Once you have setup an installation in each folder you will need to configure your webserver.
 Follow the instructions for your webserver below: